Dasago250/recipes/README.md

 # Recipes

-Project fot The Odin Project
+Project for The Odin Project

-WebPage to display and Add recipes with images and steps
+WebPage to display and Add recipes with images, information, ingredients and steps.

 Skills: HTML